Speed is essential.

 GZIP, together with image optimization, is a must-have.

 Use a Quality Content Delivery Network

 Content delivery networks (CDN) benefit websites in many ways.
-They increase the security, but also can overcome loading page problems in several ways.
+They increase security, but also can overcome loading page problems in several ways.

 Most notably, CDN serves static content (HTML, images, CSS, JS) from a server that is close to the user.
-That reduces the strain on the actual hosting server and reduces the time it takes for the information to travel due to the physical proximity between the user and CDN server.
+That reduces the strain on the actual hosting server and reduces the time it takes for the information to travel due to the physical proximity between the user and the CDN server.

 CloudFlare is probably the most popular free CDN right now, and it is quite easy to use.

 To learn more about content delivery networks, check out our detailed guide.

 Several things that require some technical knowledge can help with fast loading speed a lot.
 They are not extremely complicated but require some basic HTML understanding.